30 Colleges That Have Changed A Lot Over The Last Five Years

 Methodology

-Our initial research attempted to highlight colleges that had been changing in a range of ways.
-We located sources that indicated colleges that had changed in numerous ways and others that showcased one specific way in which the colleges had changed.
-These sources are as follows:
+We located sources that indicated colleges that had changed in many ways.
+And others that showcased one specific way in which the colleges had changed.

 After locating the colleges from these sources, we then conducted further research.
 This assessed further changes the college had made and how successful the changes had been for the college’s standard of education.